EarthDigitalTwin/IDEAS-notebooks/README.md

 __Running the notebook__

-To run the `IDEAS.ipynb` notebook, run the following commands that create a conda environment called `ideas_notebook` using the `environment.yml` file to include all required dependencies, and install the environment as a kernelspec:
+To run the `IDEAS.ipynb` or `Generalized_AQACF.ipynb` notebook, run the following commands that create a conda environment called `ideas_notebook` using the `environment.yml` file to include all required dependencies, and install the environment as a kernelspec:
 ```
 conda env create -f environment.yml
 conda activate ideas_notebook